tarotez/sleepstages/Readme.md

 ## Installing the program

-The source code and data files can be downloaded from GitHub at:
+The source code and data files can be downloaded from GitHub by:

 ```
 git clone git@github.com/tarotez/sleepstages